andreapanico10/Zalando_prices_tracker/README.md

  <div align="center">
     <img src="https://github.com/andreapanico10/Zalando_prices_tracker/blob/main/Pictures/system%20architecture.png" width="800px"</img>
 </div>
+An automator app run the script on user' needs during the day (for example, once per hour), the script acquires data from Zalando site and check if there are changes compared to the local DB; if there are any, save them on the DB and triggers the sending of a message on telegram to the user in the case of discount.

 <h1>1) WEB SCRAPING: prices_tracker.py Usage</h1>
 <h3>In this first version, favorite items scraping is done from static html file (Point 3)</h3>